Assessment Tool First Aid Burn Degrees Recovery Prevention Blog Consultation

 Answer these questions to determine the likely severity of the burn

-This tool is for informational purposes only.
-Always consult a medical professional for burn injuries.
+For informational purposes only.
+Always consult a medical professional.

 First Aid Protocol